How It Works

 Any SWS customer with roll cart trash and recycling service may sign-up to participate.
 Renters may participate but must have homeowners approve participation by contacting SWS directly at (907) 343-6250.

-Not sure if you are in the SWS service?
-Check
+Not sure if you are in the SWS service area or need a reminder of your service day?
+Check here.

 I live outside your service area.
 Why can't I participate?

 SWS only operates in a designated service area and cannot offer services outside of it.
-However, we offer a
+However, SWS will offer Community Compost drop-off at the Central Transfer Station, May 2-October 28th (food scraps only).

 When will the program run?